By Corinne Saunders | Outer Banks Voice on December 2, 2022

 SEE ALSO: How soccer became king in Dare County

-Bid Location and Time: Bid opening will be held in the Barnhill Contracting Rocky Mount Main Conference Room: 800 Tiffany Bvld, Rocky Mount, NC 27804.
-Time is as follows: Wednesday, February 08, 2023 at 2:00pm.
+Bid Location and Time: Bid opening will be held in the Barnhill Contracting Rocky Mount Training & GPS Technology Room: 800 Tiffany Bvld, Rocky Mount, NC 27804.
+Time is as follows: January 09, 2024 at 10:00am and 2:00pm.
+Times per packages to be given on via addendum #01.

-Barnhill Contracting Company will receive, open, and read publicly all bids received in person in the training room and listed with the virtual viewing at the link to be posted on Barnhill’s Plan Room.
+Barnhill Contracting Company will receive, open, and read publicly all bids received in person in the Training & GPS Technology Room at the main office and listed with the virtual viewing at the link to be posted on Barnhill’s Plan Room.

 All Bidders are strongly encouraged to include opportunities for HUB participation wherever possible in their respective Bid submission.
 HUB participation is a part of this contract and must comply with all requirements set forth in the Bid Documents.